RationAI/xopat/modules/webgl/shaders/README.md

  to instantiate them
  - instantiated controls can tell you all their supported values using `self.supports` and their GLSL type `self.type`

+#### shader-specific inherited parameters
+There are parameters common to all shaders and define how the layer is treated.
+Such parameters are specified **directly in** params field (such as custom 'color' in the example above):
+ - `channel` - a shader might work only with grayscale values - in that case, it's preferred when the shader uses `sampleChannel()` to respect this value (if set): then, the shader samples the channel given in this parameter
+    - e.g. if `params.channel = "rrr"` the shader will sample the `RED` channel three times and obtain `vec3`
+ - `gamma` - a gamma correction value (float), no correction is performed if the value is not set

+#### control wide-supported parameters
+Each control should support three parameters:
+ - `title`: name of the control
+ - `visible`: whether the user should be allowed to interact with the control (note it still might be visible, maybe rename the variable to _interactive_)
+ - `default`: default value (need not to be necessarily true, however, with simple controls it is advantageous since controls switching will use the same default value)

 ### class `VisualisationLayer`
 There are several features available for you: things that will make your coding easier.
 Basic `identity` shader can look really simple!